bibjaw99/workstation/README.md

 ## how the script works :

-- all the dotfiles will be stored in a folder called `dotfiles` in your `$HOME/.local/share` directory
+- all the dotfiles will be stored in a folder called `config_dotfiles` in your `$HOME/.local/share` directory
 - then if the config already exists in the `$HOME/.config` directory then it will be backed up in the `$HOME/.config.backup` directory
-- then a symlink will be created from `$HOME/.local/share/dotfiles` directory to the `$HOME/.config` directory
+- then a symlink will be created from `$HOME/.local/share/config_dotfiles` directory to the `$HOME/.config` directory
   - **why this approach instead of using/creating actual directories ? :** it's easy to dump them all togather in the github project folder after making huge changes in multiple app configs
 - names of the config directories and config files that needs to be symlinked, must be listed in the respected files in `workstation/install_scripts/config_lists`.
   - check `symlink_configs.sh` and `symlink_files.sh` to understand it better